Luciano Orquera: International career

+Orquera is of Italian descent through a great-grandparent.
 After becoming a naturalized Italian citizen, he was first called into the Italy squad that beat Canada by 51-6 at L'Aquila, on 6 November 2004.
 The next year he made his debut in the 2005 Six Nations Championship, playing five matches and scoring one try and one penalty.
 He would be absent from the National Team from 2005 to 2008, when he was finally called up once again.
 He played twice in the 2009 Six Nations Championship.
 He returned once more to the Italy squad for the friendly with Argentina, as they lost 16-22, in Verona on 13 November 2010.
 He also played in the 2011 Six Nations Championship.

 Orquera had his World Cup debut in the 2011 Rugby World Cup, playing in three games and scoring a try.

 Orquera has 44 caps for Italy, with 3 tries, 18 conversions, 29 penalties and 2 drop goals scored, 144 points in aggregate.

 He has also played regularly for Italy A, including being their captain.

 Orquera started for Italy's opening RBS Six Nations 2013 match against France scoring ten points in an outstanding performance to give Italy a shock win by 23-18.
 After, he was awarded Man of the Match.